-An average flat in the city center: 1 bedroom, 1 bath will run you anywhere from €500 to €800 and up, the lower side being unfurnished.
+An average Sevilla apartment in the city center: 1 bedroom, 1 bath will run you anywhere from €500 to €800 and up, the lower side being unfurnished.
 As expected, the further you get away from the center, the lesser it is.
-The neighborhoods close to the center that are worth looking at include :
+The neighborhoods to stay in Seville close to the center that are worth looking at include :

 On the outskirts, l would recommend neighborhoods along the single Metro line that Seville currently has.
 This would make it easy to get in and out of the city center.
 Areas include:

 Furnished 2 br/1 bath for €425 close to Cavaleri station and